 The success of Deep Space 1 set the stage for future ion-propelled spacecraft missions, especially those making the technically difficult journey to asteroids or comets, such as NASA's Dawn mission.

 July 29, 1999: Having completed its technology testing within the first couple months after launch, Deep Space 1 makes a bonus flyby of the asteroid 9969 Braille, flying within about 17 miles (27 kilometers) of the object.

 November 1999: While embarking on a new journey to comet Borrelly, the spacecraft's star tracker used for determining its orientation in the zero gravity of space fails, nearly ending Deep Space 1's extended mission.

 June 2000: Engineers develop a new way to operate the Deep Space 1 spacecraft after the potentially mission-ending failure of its star tracker.
 Software is radioed to the probe using the camera on board to serve as a replacement navigational tool.
 The operation marks one of the most successful robotic space rescues in the history of space exploration.

-September 2001: Deep Space 1 approaches comet Borrelly, using two of its advanced science instruments to collect important data on the comet's environment and its icy, rocky nucleus.
-Despite the challenges faced by the spacecraft, it's able to snap some of the best up-close pictures of a comet to-date.
+September 2001: Deep Space 1 approaches comet Borrelly, using all of its advanced science instruments to collect important data on the comet's environment and its icy, rocky nucleus.
+Despite the challenges faced by the spacecraft, it's able to snap the best up-close pictures of a comet to-date.